andreas-grimm/GD-BASIC/doc/BASIC.md

 `GOTO <label>`

-Jumps to the statement after the label with the given name.
+Jumps to the statement after the label in the program.
+Processes the program from that location on.

     loop:
           PRINT "Hello"